 Written and developed by some of the same devs who worked on The Witcher 3, the campaign will last roughly 30 hours, up from the original estimate of 15 hours, and is spread over five maps.
 It's essentially built like an old RPG, with an overworld map that you have to explore before getting dragged into fights, at which point the card-based combat kicks in.

 You can also pitch a camp at any point from the map, which gives you the chance to manage your deck, craft new cards, and chat to characters - you can even develop and improve the camp across the game to give you access to new cards and items.

 Exploration includes the chance to find resources and rare premium cards that you can use in either single-player or multiplayer - though some cards are single-player exclusive, which the devs argue gives them the chance to play with fun mechanics that would be too difficult to balance for competitive multiplayer.

-The game is fully voice-acted - in multiple languages - with 2D animated cut scenes and even branching dialogue options which will have real impact on the way the story progresses, adding to the sense that this campaign is a fully-featured RPG, and not just a throwaway extra.
+The game is fully voice-acted - in multiple languages - with 2D animated cut scenes and even branching dialogue options which will have a real impact on the way the story progresses, adding to the sense that this campaign is a fully-featured RPG, and not just a throwaway extra.

 Trailers and videos

 The best way to get a sense of how Gwent works is to watch it in action in this (very rapid) breakdown of the game's basics: